onap/integration/docs/docs_scaleout.rst

-1-3 using a shell script : deploy naming policy
+1-3 Using a Shell Script : Deploy Naming Policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to instantiate the VNF using CDS features, users need to deploy the naming policy that CDS uses for resource name generation to the Policy Engine.
 User can copy and run the script at the top of the page from any ONAP pod, for example Robot or Drools.
 The script uses the Policy endpoint defined in the Kubernetes domain, so the execution has to be triggered from some pod in the Kubernetes space.